hervenivon/aws-experiments-data-ingestion-and-analytics/README.md

 Download the [data](https://s3-eu-west-1.amazonaws.com/kaggle-display-advertising-challenge-dataset/dac.tar.gz), extract it to the `data` directory.

-*Important*: we don't want to upload the whole dataset, therefore we are taking a small amount of it with the following command in the `data` directory:
+**Important**: we don't want to upload the whole dataset, therefore we are taking a small amount of it with the following command in the `data` directory:

 ```bash
 $> head -5000000 train.txt > bidrequests.txt
 ```

-*Data fields*:
+**Data fields** explanation:

 - C0 (Integer) - Indicates if an ad was clicked (1) or not (0).
 - C1-C13 - 13 columns of integer features mostly representing count features.
 - C14-C39 - 26 columns of categorical features.
-The values of these features have been hashed onto 32 bits for anonymization purposes.
+The values of these features have been hashed onto 32 bits.

 ### Build the CDK application